There are several channels of distribution, including phishing e-mails.

 Install Windows updates for MS17-10 vulnerability:

-Block PSEXEC.EXE software using local or group security tools on potentially vulnerable machines in order to stop the distribution of malware.
+Block PSEXEC.EXE using local or group security tools on potentially vulnerable machines in order to stop the distribution of malware.
 If possible, block or disable remote access to WMI.